MicrosoftDocs/windows-dev-docs/hub/dev-environment/index.md

 ---
-title: Setup a development environment on Windows 10
+title: Setup a development environment on Windows
 description: A guide to help you setup your development environment on Windows and install your prefered tools and code languages.
 author: mattwojo
 ms.author: mattwoj
 manager: jken
 ms.topic: article
 ms.technology: windows-nodejs
-keywords: Set up windows, Dev Environment, Dev tools, development paths, Microsoft, Windows, Developer, Tips, Performance, WSL, terminal, nodejs, python ms.localizationpriority: medium ms.date: 06/01/2021
+keywords: Set up windows, windows 11, windows 10, Dev Environment, Dev tools, development paths, Microsoft Developer, Tips, Performance, WSL, terminal, nodejs, python ms.localizationpriority: medium ms.date: 06/28/2021
 ---

-# Set up your development environment on Windows 10
+# Set up your development environment on Windows

-This guide will help you get started with installing and setting up the languages and tools you need to develop on Windows or Windows Subsystem for Linux.
+Windows invites you to code as you are.
+Use whatever coding language or framework you prefer - whether developing with tools on Windows or with Linux tools on the Windows Subsystem for Linux, this guide will help you get set up and install what you need to start coding, debugging, and accessing services to put your work into production.

 ## Development paths